Electoral Commission (United Kingdom): Integrity and transparency of party election finance

 As the regulator of political party funding in the UK, the Commission's role is to ensure the integrity and transparency of party and election finance.

 Political parties must submit annual statements of accounts, detailing income and expenditure, to the Electoral Commission.
 The Commission publishes these on its website.
 Political parties and regulated donees are required to submit reports of all donations they receive to the Commission.
 The Commission maintains a publicly available and searchable register of these donations on its website.

 At general elections to the Parliament of the United Kingdom, Scottish Parliament, Welsh Parliament and Northern Ireland Assembly political parties are required to submit campaign spending returns to the Electoral Commission.
 Prior to the United Kingdom leaving the European Union, this also applied to parties contesting elections to the European Parliament.

+The Political Parties, Elections and Referendums Act 2000 establishes a number of restrictions on donations, in particular that parties may only receive donations from permissible donors, with donations from foreign donors explicitly forbidden.

 The Commission may impose financial civil penalties on political parties and their accounting units if they fail to submit donation and loans returns, campaign spending return or statements of account.
 The Commission also has the power to seek forfeiture of impermissible donations accepted by political parties.